BruceOfTheBow/BruceComfyMods/ComfyGizmo/README.md

   * Allows rotations for the 8 corner-roof pieces with the x-z axes shifted 45 degrees about Y.
   * Rotations align with the beam of the roof to sync with inclined flat roof pieces.
   * Will be disabled on enabling Local Frame mode.
+  * Is only active when one of the 8 corner-roof pieces are selected.
+    * Can remain enabled unless a player wishes to rotate a corner roof piece along its tradtional x or z axes.

 ## Installation